EXHIBITIONS: PARAMOR PRIZE 2017

 A $5000 Mayoral Award will be issued to the artwork that best conveys the guiding principles of Liverpool City Council to be at the forefront of opportunity, prosperity and diversity.
 Congratulations to the 2017 Mayoral Award winner, Emma Fielden.

 A $1000 People’s Choice Award will be issued to the artwork voted most popular among audiences.
+Congratulations to the 2017 People's Choice Award winner, Len Hurley.

 This exhibition will comprise works exploring various mediums including traditional art practice, interactive and kinetic sculpture, digital and new media works.
 The selected works explore a union of contemporary art and innovation in the creative practice with a potential to generate new knowledge, ideas and processes.